AdilShamim8/Prompt-Engineering/AI Prompt Engineering for Beginners/Prompt Engineering for Beginners.md

 **Key Implications for Prompt Design:**

-- **Order Matters**: Information presented earlier in the prompt has stronger influence on the response
+- **Order Matters**: Information presented earlier in the prompt has a stronger influence on the response
 - **Specificity Helps**: Detailed instructions reduce ambiguity and improve response quality
 - **Context Limitations**: Models have context windows (typically 4,000-128,000 tokens) that limit how much information they can consider
 - **Pattern Matching**: Models respond well to familiar structures and formats from their training data